ohcnetwork/docs/docs/care/apps/scribe/index.md

 New components and hooks have been introduced to manage the state of voice recording and form data:

-* `Scribe.tsx`: The primary component that handles voice recording, audio data management, and interaction with the backend to post form data.
+- `Scribe.tsx`: The primary component that handles voice recording, audio data management, and interaction with the backend to post form data.
-* `formDetails.ts`: Contains the metadata and schema of form fields that can be auto-filled using the Scribe feature.
+- `formDetails.ts`: Contains the metadata and schema of form fields that can be auto-filled using the Scribe feature, exported as `SCRIBE_FORMS`
-* `useSegmentedRecorder.ts`: A custom hook that manages voice recording, including starting, stopping, and segmenting the audio as it's recorded.
+- `useSegmentedRecorder.ts`: A custom hook that manages voice recording, including starting, stopping, and segmenting the audio as it's recorded.

 The state of the Scribe component is managed using local state hooks like `useState` and external state management with API interactions.